-A foundational problem that arises in trying to make sense of what it means to mate a polynomial $P$ with a Fuchsian group $\Gamma$ is the following.
+A basic problem that arises in trying to make sense of what it means to mate a polynomial $P$ with a Fuchsian group $\Gamma$ is purely algebraic in nature.
 On one side of the picture we have the semigroup $\langle P \rangle$ generated by $P$, while on the other side we have a non-commutative group $\Gamma$ generated by more than one element.
-The first step therefore is to replace $\Gamma$ by a single map $A$ that `captures at least the topological dynamics' of $\Gamma$.
-This leads us to the notion of topological orbit equivalence (a completely different route was taken by Bullett et al in \cite{bullett-penrose, BL20} to address this issue).
+Thus, we need to replace $\Gamma$ by a single map $A$ that captures at least the topological dynamics of $\Gamma$.
+This leads us to the notion of orbit equivalence.